cyclr/docs/pages/v2/04-embedding/04-launch/04-deploy-launch.md

 * An **Account LAUNCH** has a built-in API account that all users use to access the Marketplace.
 * A **User LAUNCH** needs you to create separate user profiles for each user in your Cyclr account.

-To allow your users to access LAUNCH, you need to provide your users with a link or button within your application.
+To allow your users to access LAUNCH, you need to provide your users with a link or button within your application that directs your user to the [LAUNCH URL](#deploy-launch-request).

 </section>
 <section class="card">